khenriks/mp3fs/INSTALL.md

 Prerequisites
 -------------

-mp3fs can be installed with FFMEG for decoding/encoding or with flac++/libvorbis/lame/id3tag.
-It requires the following libraries:
+mp3fs uses FFMEG lib for decoding/encoding.
+It requires the following

-In any case:
+libraries:

+* gcc and g++

 * fuse (>= 2.6.0)

-If using the FFMPEG support:

 * libavutil     (>= 54.3.0)
 * libavcodec    (>= 56.1.0)
 * libavformat   (>= 56.1.0)
 * libavresample (>= 2.1.0)

-These are only required if not using FFMPEG (configure with --with-ffmpeg=no or do not install the FFMPEG libraries):

-* flac++ (>= 1.1.4)
-* libvorbis (>= 1.3.0)
-* lame
-* libid3tag

 If building from git, you'll also need: